24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 RELATED: When to Visit Boston

 Once you’ve devoured your meal, retire to Legal’s chilled-out rooftop bar.
-Enjoy relaxing cocktails to lovely views over Boston Harbor.
+Enjoy relaxing cocktails with lovely views over Boston Harbor.

 Where to stay with 24 hours in Boston